Mr. and Mrs. Khiladi: Cast

-Principal photography
+Filming

 The shooting of the song "Akela Hai Mr. Khiladi" took place in Ontario, Canada.
 Some parts of it were shot at the Niagara Falls, while the other part (75%) was shot near the Square One Shopping Centre in Mississauga.
 The Central Library and other buildings nearby were shown.
 The song Jara Parde Pe Ane De was shot inside BCE Place in Toronto.

 Music

 The music for the movie was composed by Anu Malik and many of the songs were hits.